The tripartite-circle crossing number of graphs with two small partition classes: Conclusion

 This material is based upon work supported by the National Science Foundation under Grant Number DMS 1641020.
 Silvia Fern\'andez-Merchant was supported by the NSF grant DMS 1400653.
-Marija Jeli{\'c} Milutinovi{\'c} received support from Grant 174034 of the Ministry of Education, Science and Technological Development of Serbia.
+Marija Jeli\'c Milutinovi\'c has been supported by the Project No.\ 7744592 MEGIC ``Integrability and Extremal Problems in Mechanics, Geometry and Combinatorics'' of the Science Fund of Serbia, and by the Faculty of Mathematics University of Belgrade through the grant (No.\ 451-03-47/2023-01/200104) by the Ministry of Education, Science, and Technological Development of the Republic of Serbia.
+Rachel Kirsch was partially supported by NSF grant DMS 1839918.